 This one is mainly gray and it’s just sooo cold and prison-ish:

-OK to be fair gray technically is a “hue” that is neither warm nor cool since it technically doesn’t have any color in it although I think we can all agree that gray and black feel like cool colors.
+OK to be fair gray technically is a “hue” that is neither warm nor cool since it technically doesn’t have any color in it.
+But I think we can all agree that gray and black feel like cool colors.

 On the flip side, a room with too many warm tones can feel dated and overwhelming.

 For me, I don’t really like warm tones as much — I like things to feel really fresh and airy and light, and cool tones just do this better.
 But I do need warmth and I do like wood and brass/gold so I’ll add that into the palette: